kartoza/rezoning-2-project/docs/src/development/building_the_backend.md

 ```

 ## Running Rezoning API:
-In order to work with Rezoning locally, you need AWS access to the processed data (Currently around 330Gb of data) and a certain Airtable.
+To work with Rezoning locally, you need AWS access to the processed data (Currently around 330Gb of data) and a certain Airtable.

-- You can do this by setting the follwing envirnment variables:
+- You can do this by setting the following environment variables:
 ```sh
 export AIRTABLE_KEY=<%AIRTABLE_KEY> AWS_ACCESS_KEY_ID=<%AWS_ACCESS_KEY_ID> AWS_SECRET_ACCESS_KEY=<%AWS_SECRET_ACCESS_KEY>
 ```